 WordPress is used on 43% of all websites, so lots of hosts cater to the platform .
 One way this happens is through a quick installer.
 This lets you spin up a new WordPress site in a few clicks rather than dealing with a manual setup process.

-⌛ Bluehost offers a particularly simple four-step process for creating a WordPress site.
+⌛ Bluehost offers a particularly simple three-step process for creating a WordPress site.
 Let’s take a look.

 1. Log into Bluehost and create a new site